 Where are classes held?

-- Currently all classes are held online via Zoom.
+- Currently all classes are held online via Zoom with Google Classroom.

 - While we continue to grow and develop, we are committed to have classes in the community when possible.
 Our classroom spaces include spaces that already exist within our communities - banks, libraries, colleges, grocery stores, and other non-profits.